leadedge/ofxNDI/README.md

 ## Updates

-The Project Generator now copies the "rgba2yuv" shaders folder into the application.
+The Project Generator copies the "rgba2yuv" shaders folder into the application.
 However if the Project Generator is not used, this folder must be copied as below.

 	bin